okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 | ----------------- | ------------------------------ | -------- | -------- | ------ | -------- |
 | question          | User's recovery question       | String   | FALSE    | TRUE   | TRUE     |

-### Target Object
+### Target object

 <ApiLifecycle access="ea" />

-Represents the target resource that user tried accessing.
-Typically this is the app that user is trying to sign in.
+Represents the target resource that the user tried accessing.
+Typically this is the app that the user is trying to sign in to.
 Currently this is available only during [SP-initiated step-up authentication](#sp-initiated-step-up-authentication) and [IDP-initiated step-up authentication](#idp-initiated-step-up-authentication).

 | Property  | Description                                                                                                                  | DataType                                                       | Nullable | Unique | Readonly |
 | --------- | ---------------------------------------------------------------------------------------------------------------------------- | ---------                                                      | -------- | ------ | -------- |